After “How much will it cost”, probably the second most common question I hear (once the shock has worn off) is; “how do I build it more cheaply?”.

 Switch to less expensive claddings

-There may be a price to pay in additional maintenance costs or shorter life, or simply resale value, though some low cost claddings can be both robust and attractive looking if designed for well from the outset, rather than swapped in as an afterthought.
+There may be a price to pay in additional maintenance costs or shorter life, or simply resale value, though some low-cost claddings can be both robust and attractive looking if designed for well from the outset, rather than swapped in as an afterthought.

 Switch to cheaper glazing

-Switching to a lower spec system typically means somewhat lower thermal performance and higher power bills, increased condensation etc. That said, there is a move towards use of cheaper but high spec imported double glazing units from China which can save thousands – but rather than directly sourcing these, best to work with a reputable company who knows the manufacturer and will fit the windows themselves, and take responsibility for any problems with sizing, fabrication, NZ compliance etc. Be aware that there will usually be much longer lead times.
+Switching to a lower spec system typically means somewhat lower thermal performance and higher power bills, increased condensation etc. That said, there is a move towards the use of cheaper but high spec imported double glazing units from China which can save thousands – but rather than directly sourcing these, best to work with a reputable company who knows the manufacturer and will fit the windows themselves, and take responsibility for any problems with sizing, fabrication, NZ compliance etc. Be aware that there will usually be much longer lead times.

 Spend less on fittings and fixtures

 Typical issues include reduced functionality, shorter service life, difficulty finding replacement parts a few years down the track etc – which may thus cost you more in the long run.
 Another option is to use fewer fittings, or to wire/plumb for future fittings but defer installation where these are not critical.
-Cheap bathroom and kitchen joinery should be treated with caution – apart from durability issues, cheap mass home builder’s flat pack style fittings can make a poor impression.
+Cheap bathroom and kitchen joinery should be treated with caution – apart from durability issues, cheap mass home builder’s flat-pack style fittings can make a poor impression.

 As with glazing, there is a growing trend towards directly sourcing cheap but good quality fittings and fixtures offshore, but much the same risks apply.